zentrum-lexikographie/dwdsmor/README.md

 DWDSmor
 =======

-This repository an XSLT stylesheet for generating SMOR-compatible lexicons from XML files in the DWDS format.
+This repository provides an XSLT stylesheet for generating SMOR-compatible lexicons from XML files in the DWDS format.

 The stylesheet may be run as follows: